javascript-2020/https-quick/README.md

-if the parameter 'hello' is used, https-quick can potentially respond to a request before any user defined request listeners, therefore when using the 'hello' parameter later request listeners need to check that the response writeEnded flag is set to false before processing the request
+if the parameter 'hello' is used, https-quick can potentially respond to a request before any user defined request listeners, therefore when using the 'hello' parameter later request listeners need to check that the response writableEnded flag is set to false before processing the request

 <pre>